HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation: Experiment

+As shown in Table \ref{table:baseline}, we conducted tests on the state-of-the-art (SOTA) and highly cited lane detection baselines in recent years.
 All our training configurations are based on the open-source code of the respective baselines, with only the same epoch set to 12 and without using any pre-trained weights.
 The results demonstrate that our dataset exhibits good compatibility across all the baselines under diverse evaluation settings.

-As shown in Figure \ref{fig:results}, we present partial results of the baseline on six categories.
+As shown in Figure \ref{fig:results}, we present partial results of the baselines on six categories.
 The green lines represent the predicted values, while the blue lines represent the ground truth.
 It can be observed that the two lines fit well with each other.
 We specifically list ADNet, and it can be found that it also predicts the leftmost lane line, even though this lane line is not labeled in the CULane dataset.